 Many data scientists can begin their careers as data analysts or statisticians.

-Demand is high for data professionals—data scientists and mathematical science occupations are expected to grow by 31 percent, and statisticians by 35 percent from 2019 to 2029, says the US Bureau of Labor Statistics (BLS) .
-That’s much faster than the average growth rate for all jobs, which sits at 3.7 percent.
+Demand is high for data professionals—data scientists and mathematical science occupations are expected to grow by 31 percent, and statisticians by 33 percent from 2020 to 2030, says the US Bureau of Labor Statistics (BLS) [2, 3].
+That’s much faster than the average growth rate for all jobs, which is 8 percent.

 The high demand has been linked to the rise of big data and its increasing importance to businesses and other organizations.